allpix-squared/allpix-squared/src/modules/PropagationMapWriter/README.md

 ## Parameters

+* `file_type`: Type of the output field file, either `APF` or `INIT`, for the binary or ASCII file format, respectively.
 * `file_name`: Name of the data file to create, relative to the output directory of the framework.
-The file extension `.apf` will be appended if not present.
+The file extension `.apf` or `.init` will be appended if not present, depending on the chosen file type.
 * `bins`: Array with the number of bins for the three dimensions x, y and z.
 * `field_mapping`: Description of the mapping of the output propagation lookup table onto the sensor or pixel cell.
 Possible values are `SENSOR` for sensor-wide mapping, `PIXEL_FULL`, indicating that the map spans the full 2D plane and the field is centered around the